qruto/laravel-wave/README.md

     | Routes Path
     |--------------------------------------------------------------------------
     |
-    | This path will be used to register necessary routes for Wave connection,
+    | This path is used to register the necessary routes for establishing the
-    | presence channel users storing and simple whisper events.
+    | Wave connection, storing presence channel users, and handling simple whisper events.
     |
     */
     'path' => 'wave',